 Attack of the Vampire Weenies and Other Warped and Creepy Tales

-This fantasy is a hardcover edition that was published by Starscape on May 24, 2011 and has 224 pages.
+fantasy that was published by Starscape on May 24, 2011 and has 224 pages.

 Explore it on Goodreads or Amazon.